floragunncom/search-guard-docs/_content/_docs_installation/sg_flx_release_notes.md

 User injection was a niche feature; no use of it is known any more.

-### No support for custom authentication modules

-Custom authentication modules have been removed in FLX.
-They are still available when using legacy configuration but not after full migration to FLX.

 ##### Related:

 * [Merge Request: Removed user injection functionality](https://git.floragunn.com/search-guard/search-guard-suite-enterprise/-/merge_requests/163)

+### No support for custom authentication modules

+Custom authentication modules are no longer supported by Search Guard FLX